jilarganti/arvis/docs/index.md

   # text: 'Boost Your Video Conferences'
   text: 'Nextgen meetings for Gen XYZ'
   # tagline: "Introducing J.A.R.V.I.S.'s apprentice, designed to bring the brilliance of its mentor into your meetings.
 This AI assistant uses past data to help you reach your goals, providing strategic advice and a focus on concrete outcomes."
-  tagline: "Specially trained AI assistant for effective video meetings"
+  tagline: "Video meetings enhanced by a specially trained AI assistant"
   # tagline: "Your AI Assistant:<br>Enhancing Dialogue for Greater Productivity"
   # tagline: "Your AI assistant A.R.V.I.S.: enhancing communication efficiency by optimizing your team's time and resources."
   actions: